marketplacer/lightspeed_pos/README.markdown

 account.items # This will return the first 100 items from the account
 ```

+## Account Resources

+Account resources share a common API.
+Account resources that are currently supported by this library are:

+* Categories
-## Items
+* Items

-To work with items, you first need to fetch an account.
+To work with account resources, you first need to fetch an account.
+The examples below are for items, but will also work with other types listed above.

 ### List